Kakuriyo no Yadomeshi Overall Review [Spoiler Free Edition]

 Licensed by: FUNimation Entertainment

-When the Kakuriyo no Yadomeshi first aired, a lot of people were quick to disregarded it under the assumptions it was a ‘reverse-harm’, another cliche shoujo romance in the spirit world, and boy, that couldn’t be further from the truth.
+When the Kakuriyo no Yadomeshi first aired, a lot of people were quick to disregarded it under the assumptions it was a ‘reverse-harem’, another cliche shoujo romance in the spirit world, and boy, that couldn’t be further from the truth.
 This show is full of compelling characters and stories that you will quickly grow to love!

 Let’s start off with giving you a quick background on the series so you know what you’re getting into.
 Kakuriyo no Yadomeshi is based off a novel, and the anime covered up to Volume 5 out of 8 (Volume 9 only comes out October 15th 2018).
 This means there are understandably going to be unfinished business, or characters won’t experience certain developments until a certain period of time.
 However they did not make their own ending, and instead left things open for viewers to either pick up the books to continue where it has left of, and hopefully will continue into a second season in the future.
 But that doesn’t mean you shouldn’t watch it!
 Kakuriyo no Yadomeshi is still an amazing and very special show that I strongly recommend everyone to watch.
 It is just important to go in knowing because it’s an on-going series, and it only covered up to volume five, there is only so much that will be resolved.